 While many spiritual practices might have two sides or two ways which they are seen, Obeah is a faith that embraces both the dark and the light.
 Since you can not have one without the other, Obeah recognizes them both as being tools one can use in order to make a life change.
 When one is able to understand there may be dark forces in the world, they can actively seek to work against these forces.
 Instead of simply ignoring the bad, the Obeah practitioner can find ways to change it and to block it from causing harm in one’s life.

-Charms can also be used to remove things from your life, putting the unwanted energy into the charm and then putting it far away from you can be very effective.
-Charms and talismans can also be used as jewelry to keep the intention of the spell close to the spell caster’s heart, allowing the energy to follow wherever you might go.
-Or you might give the charm to someone else whom you want to attract to you.
-The uses of charms are endless and can certainly help you bring the goodness you want in your life.
+Talismans can also be used to remove things from your life, putting the unwanted energy into the talisman and then putting it far away from you can be very effective.
+Talismans and charms can also be used as jewelry to keep the intention of the spell close to the spell seeker’s heart, allowing the energy to follow wherever you might go.
+Or you might give the talisman to someone else whom you want to attract to you.
+The uses of talismans are endless and can certainly help you bring the goodness you want in your life.

 Increasing Luck and Abundance

 Within the practice of Obeah is the promotion of luck and of abundance.
 Obeah followers believe they can do things to increase their luck and to make sure they have all the things they want in life.
 They might perform rituals or dances to help increase their luck.
 Another common way to enhance luck is to give offerings to the deities in order to show them you are worthy of their help and their blessings.
 Luck can help a person improve their own life, giving them the responsibility to then take whatever actions they need to take in order to bring joy and happiness into their lives.

 With Obeah practices, you can begin to draw love into your life or any other positive situation you like.
 By focusing your energy and increasing your luck through charms and offerings, you can utilize the magic of the Obeah to help you bring more magic into your life.